 You might be wondering just that - "What are the lessons like?"

-Both the in-person and virtual lessons, and email correspondence lessons are custom lessons based on your goals as well as what every player should know.
+Both the in-person and virtual lessons, as well as email correspondence lessons, are custom lessons based on your goals as well as what every player should know.
+I'll take full advantage of any existing music knowledge you already have and help you transfer it to the ukulele.

-Typical lessons contains the following topic areas: Chords and Chord Progression, Single Notes, Rhythm and Strums, The Principles of Music, Learning the `Ukulele Fingerboard, and Developing a Repertoire.
-The focus of lessons are to build a solid foundation in each area of study.
+Typical lessons contain the following topic areas: Chords and Chord Progression, Single Notes, Rhythm and Strums, The Principles of Music, Learning the `Ukulele Fingerboard, and Developing a Repertoire.
+The focus of lessons is to build a solid foundation in each area of study.

 Visit these pages for a look into what can be covered and my personal teaching philosophy.